 - Develops eccentric strength in your hamstring to help prevent hamstring strains.

-- Extended time under tension for glutes, hamstrings, and lower back to help build strength and endurance.
+- Extended time under tension for glutes, hamstrings, and lower back to increase strength and endurance.

 - Can be progressed by adding load when bodyweight is mastered.